tjunghans/lectures/fe-testing/articles/introduction.md

 The excellent testing environment that let's me run unit tests and component tests locally as well as full integration tests with selenium on a server must have taken some time.
 I'm fortunate to work with [Maximilian Antoni](http://maxantoni.de/), lead web application developer, major contributor of [Sinon](http://sinonjs.org/) and author of several node plugins such as [mochify](https://www.npmjs.org/package/mochify).

 ## Chosing a framework
-Getting everyone to write tests is easy if writing the actual tests and running them is easy.
-Choosing the right test framework can also prove a challenge because there are so many out there.
-I personally went for the most spoken about framework which currently is Mocha or Jasmine.
-The BDD syntax seems to be more popular compared to TDD.
-Jasmine's popularity is underlined by Google's AngularJS, which uses Jasmine for unit tests and has its own integration test framework called Protractor with the same BDD syntax as Jasmine.
+Choosing the right test framework can  prove a challenge because there are so many out there.
+I personally think it's best to pick most popular one(s) and play around a bit.
+In my case that would be QUnit, Jasmine and since recently Mocha.
+The BDD syntax seems to be more popular compared to the class xunit assertions.
+Jasmine's popularity is underlined by AngularJS, which uses Jasmine for unit tests and has its own integration test framework called [Protractor](https://github.com/angular/protractor) with the same BDD syntax as Jasmine.

+## Testable JavaScript
-Writing tests is easy or at least easier when the code being tested is written in a way that makes it easy to tests.
-The key tip is to write small functions and methods that do only one thing, where one does not have to scroll to see the entire function body.
-Small functions are easier to test and debug.
+Writing tests is easy or a lot easier when the code being tested is written in a way that makes testing easy.
+The key tip is to write small methods and functions, keep DOM dependencies and dependencies in general as low as possible, ensure that methods to be tested - mainly api methods - are public.
+Applying tdd enforces the writing of testable code.

-## Goal
+## Goal of this course
-The goal of this course is to show at least one way of testing frontend code, give an overview of available testing tools and frameworks and to
+The goal of this course is to discuss the above points and to show at one way of testing frontend code to give a head start.
+Knowing where to begin and that writing tests depends heavily on how you write code and setup your application and development environment.
+We'll look at that too.

-###Reading material
+##Reading material
 This course makes use of theory and examples from [Test-Driven JavaScript Development by Christian Johansen](http://tddjs.com/), a book I can highly recommend.
 Christian Johansen is also the creator of [Sinon.JS](http://sinonjs.org/), a JavaScript library for creating mocks, stubs and spies.